Installation#

 Build and source workspace#

-For ROS 2 and ROS 1 distributions alike, colcon can be used to build:
+For ROS 2 distributions, colcon can be used to build:

 colcon build --packages-up-to beluga_example --cmake-args -DBUILD_TESTING=OFF